HarrysLapTimer/DreamMachineFan/README.md

 ```
 and save / leave the editor.

+NB: During firmware updates, `crontab` is wiped and needs to be re-edited.
+The script in root folder will not be touched, neither is `/etc/logrotate.d/dream_machine_fan`.

 # Uninstalling / Return to Factory Settings
 That's straight forward:
 - return to the default fan speed by entering `echo DEFAULTSPEEDMEMORIZED > /sys/class/hwmon/hwmon0/device/pwm2` (see Installation section)